nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Updates the name of the 1st task in the results of the `find` command to “Star Wars II”.

 #### Updating the date/time of a task : `schedule`

-Updates the time of the specified task in the task list.<br>
+Updates the time of the specified task in the task list.

 Format: `schedule INDEX NEW_TIME_DESCRIPTION`

 > Schedule the task at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing.